-Except where requested specifically in writing by the regulator, the operator shall not be required to routinely demonstrate compliance and sample for concentrations of Lead and its compounds.
+Except where requested specifically in writing by the regulator, the operator shall not be required to routinely (Why not just say the requirement to monitor lead will be only when specifically requested in writing by the regulator?)) demonstrate compliance and sample for concentrations of Lead and its compounds.

-Pollution Prevention and Control (England and Wales) Regulations 2000 (as amended)
+The Environmental Permitting (England & Wales) Regulations 2010 (as amended)